M-AV/M-AV.github.io/_posts/2015-05-06-Bank-Grade-Security-Danish-Edition.md

 I threw a bunch of Danish bank URLs through the SSL Server Test and the results can be seen in the table below.
 It should be noted that I have taken the URL to the page displaying the [NemID][NemId] login form (a common login platform used by all Danish banks).

+**Update, 13 May**: Finansbanken is no longer vulnerable to POODLE and is now supporting TLS 1.2.
+This improves their rating to **B**.

 <table><thead>
 <tr>
 <th style="text-align: center">Bank</th>